“Nature, of itself, can be healing. The desert held violence for me, but here I found peace.”

 Veterans heal when the community cares and supports soldiers on their return.
 Active Duty suffer less PTSD and feel more connected when they return.
 They report feeling that this make them better and safer soldiers.

 Our next Healing Journey is November 12-16, 2017.
 We are delighted at the response and the November 2017 Healing Journey is full.
-To get on a waiting list please go to the Healing Journey Registration Page on our site.
-Download and send the form.
-If we cannot get you in we will put you on the list for future Journeys.
+We will be announcing the dates for future Healing Journeys after November 17, 2017

 Our program provides scholarships for veterans and family members.
 It also includes ongoing research and development.
 All donations are tax deductible.